nsacyber/Hardware-and-Firmware-Security-Guidance/guidance/linux/README.md

 known vulnerabilities is to choose an Operating System with good support and leverage that support by applying provided updates as quickly as possible.

-Meltdown (and other KASLR bypass attacks) was addressed by the Linux kernel developers in January 2018.
+Meltdown and other similar types of KASLR bypass attacks were addressed by the Linux kernel developers in January 2018.
 The mitigation is known as
 [Kernel Page Table Isolation](https://en.wikipedia.org/wiki/Kernel_page-table_isolation)